Angel Fire, New Mexico

 - Angel Fire can be really cold and often has the lowest temperatures in New Mexico.

 - There is really not much to the town, so driving in to Taos for shopping and eating is something most visitors end up doing.

-- Easy trails are great for low intermediates, but there is not much there for advanced skiers.
+- The easy trails are great for low intermediates, but there is not much there for advanced skiers.

 - Crowds can get epic on holiday weekends.

-There are a couple of black runs on the upper part of the mountain — Maxwells Grant and Silver Chute, which are quite steep and fun, and had abnormally good coverage when we skied them.
+There are a couple of black runs on the upper part of the mountain — Maxwells Grant and Silver Chute, which are quite steep and fun.
+They had abnormally good coverage when we skied them.